creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-06-13-CompactConvolutionalTransformer.md

 ## Architecture

 * Tokens are built from the input image thanks to a simple convolutional strategy.
 This step replaces the previous "tokenization" procedure (i.e., input image split into patches + linear projection).
-* The class token strategy used in the VIT architecture is replaced by a sequence pooling procedure whose output is used as input for a simple MLP to perform classification.
+* The class token strategy used in the ViT architecture is replaced by a sequence pooling procedure whose output is used as input for a simple MLP to perform classification.
 * Several tests have also been done to reduce as much as possible the number of final parameters, in particular the number of blocks in the encoder, the kernel size of the input convolutional layers and the number of convolutional blocks.
 As an example, CCT-12/7x2 means CCT architecture with an encoder of 12 layers and 2 convolutional blocks with 7x7 convolutions to generate the input sequence of tokens.
-* Although its influence is less pronounced, positional embedding is retained.
+* CCT reduces the influence of the positional embedding, which I think is appreciated :)

 ## 1st innovation: convolutional block